 - Great cash rewards program: 1% back on all purchases, 5% back on specific categories

 This card tends to get high ratings from people using it.
-With a decent rewards program, a couple sweet bonuses, a decent APR, and other competitive features, the Cash Magnet card may be a great way to bump up your credit score and keep yourself on task.
+With a decent rewards program, a couple of sweet bonuses, a decent APR, and other competitive features, the Cash Magnet card may be a great way to increase your credit score and keep yourself on task.